Table of content

 Aristotle said, "Humans are social by nature."
 It is genuine that people look toward others to determine the correct way in which others behave.
 They constantly compare and get influenced by another majority.
 For example, a T-shirt with a "best-seller" tag?
 People will buy it.

-Here are 4-Principle of Social proof that affect the way we act.
+Here are 4 Principles of Social proof that affect the way we act.

 • Uncertainty: We look out for other people's opinions when we don't know much about what we want to buy.
 People might consider looking for user testimonials, videos, and many more.